AxisCommunications/acap3-examples/vdo-larod/README.md

 │   ├── 0001-Create-a-shared-library.patch
 │   ├── build.sh
 │   ├── Dockerfile
-│   ├── README.md
 ```

-* **yuv/build.sh** - Builds and tags the image of builder-yuv e.g., builder-yuv.
+* **yuv/build.sh** - Builds and tags the image of builder-yuv e.g., builder-yuv:1.0-ubuntu19.10.
-* **yuv/0001-Create-a-shared-library.patch** - Patch for building the image of builder-yuv e.g., builder-yuv.
+* **yuv/0001-Create-a-shared-library.patch** - Patch, which is needed to support building an .so file, for the shared library libyuv.
 * **yuv/Dockerfile** - Docker file for building libyuv.
-* **yuv/README.md** - Step by step instructions on how to build libyuv.

 ### Limitations
 * ARTPEC-7 based device.